 Medical science has always promoted prevention over treatment if possible.
-And this ideology becomes quite significant in tackling infections like oral herpes that have no cure.
-You can adopt the following strategies to avoid getting infected from the herpes HSV-1 virus.
+This is particularly important with infections like oral herpes, which have no cure.
+Try these strategies to avoid getting infected with the herpes HSV-1 virus.

-- Avoid direct contact with the infected person: Herpes sores and blisters are quite visible, and you can easily detect the infection in someone with some awareness about the condition.
-Even if not visible, often people will themselves will let you know they have it.
-As the virus is contagious you should avoid any form of direct contact with the infected person.
+- Avoid direct contact with an infected person: Herpes sores and blisters are visible, meaning you can easily detect the it.
+Even if it's not visible, people will sometimes will let you know that they have it.
+Because the virus is contagious, you should avoid direct contact.

-- Do not share utensils and other items with the infected person: The second common reason for herpes virus spread is through objects that the infected person might have used.
-You should avoid using objects like utensils, straws, and food items that might carry the virus from the infected person.
-These practices are common in friends and family, but with the right awareness, it’s everyone’s responsibility to make others aware of their disease and promote preventive measures.
+- Do not share utensils and other items: Another common cause of herpes virus spreading is through objects.
+You should avoid sharing things like utensils, straws, and food that can transmit the virus.
+These practices are common among friends and family, but it’s everyone’s responsibility to make others aware of their disease and promote preventive measures.

-- Washing items of common use: Another way to decrease transmission of the simplex virus is to regularly wash and sterilize shared utensils in hot water.
-This way the herpes virus is killed before it can spread.
+- Washing common items: Another way to decrease transmission of the simplex virus is to regularly wash and sterilize shared utensils in hot water.
+This kills the herpes virus before it can spread.

-- Avoid Oral Intimacy: If you or your partner is suffering from sores and blisters, oral intimacy can lead to the spread of the virus to genitals.
-This six-year study by the National Center of Biotechnology Information, stresses the ability of the herpes primary infection to spread through physical intimacy.
+- Avoid oral Intimacy: If you or your partner is suffering from sores and blisters, oral intimacy can lead to spreading the virus to the genitals.
+This six-year study by the National Center of Biotechnology Information notes the ability of the herpes primary infection to spread through physical intimacy.
 The genital spread of the herpes virus can lead to many medical complications.